 The above school sigil was created by the Director of Studies, Dr Steven Critchley, as a symbol of aspects of the next phase of the SOL’s work and teaching of the mysteries.
-The sigil that the school has used for many years with the bee in the centre, is still used by the school in some contexts and remains a registered trademark of the school.
+In the school the symbols of the honey bee, the wheat sheaf and the eternal lamp have been used for many years.
+The familiar sigil with the bee in the centre, is still used by the school in some contexts and remains a registered trademark of the school.

 The new school sigil presents seven lamps that serve seven flames arranged within the circled hexagram.

 The Hebrew letters emblazoned on the lamp are:

 This sequence of letters were used in the Hermetic Qabalah after the Renaissance and they represent the fire of spirit, the Hebrew letter Shin, suffused in the elements and through all the four worlds of the Qabalah.
 Indeed, The Adam Kadmon – the totality of the cosmic and prototype human form divine is considered to be a fifth world in Qabalistic teaching.